 The Board proposes only one expert assessor per paid fee.
 Once the Board has proposed an expert assessor, no further action is taken by the Board.
 After this, contact is established between the lawyer and the expert assessor, ensuring that the expert has access to all the case documents.
 The expert will only be able to see what has been presented in the Board's case under the "completed cases" tab in the VBA Portal.
 The case handling then proceeds through the court and according to the rules of the Administration of Justice Act.
 This also means that the Arbitration Board does not assist with the process of obtaining a timeline and cost estimates from the proposed expert assessor.

-However, the Arbitration Board provides advice to the expert assessor upon request regarding any questions related to procedures and the role of the expert assessor.
+The Arbitration Board does, however, provide advice to the expert upon request regarding any questions related to procedures and the role of the expert.

 In case of objections to the proposed expert appraiser